gvwilson/sdxjs/gloss.md

 <dt id="exception_handler" class="glossary">exception handler</dt>
 <dd class="glossary">A piece of code that deals with an <g key="exception">exception</g> after it is <g key="catch_exception">caught</g>, e.g., by writing a <g key="log_message">log message</g>, retrying the operation that failed, or performing an alternate operation.</dd>
 <dt id="expected_result" class="glossary">expected result (of test)</dt>
-<dd class="glossary">The value that a piece of software is suposed to produce when tested in a certain way, or the state in which it is supposed to leave the system.</dd>
+<dd class="glossary">The value that a piece of software is supposed to produce when tested in a certain way, or the state in which it is supposed to leave the system.</dd>
 <dt id="export" class="glossary">export</dt>
 <dd class="glossary">To make something visible outside a <g key="module">module</g> so that other parts of a program can <g key="import">import</g> it.
 In most languages a module must export things explicitly in an attempt to avoid <g key="name_collision">name collision</g>.</dd>
 <dt id="fail_test" class="glossary">fail (a test)</dt>